 7. Fetal movement indicates future behavior

-According to a study, the motor behavior of the baby inside the womb is likely to influence the temperament attributes in the early childhood (7).
+According to a study, the motor behavior of the baby inside the womb is likely to influence the temperament attributes in early childhood (6).
 However, this is not the only criteria for a child’s behavioral development.

 These facts have made you feel good, haven’t they?
 You wouldn’t have imagined your baby could be this active and naughty inside the womb!

 After knowing these facts, we are sure that you have several questions about kicks in your womb.
 Read on as we answer several such questions.